lennyleadership/zhichang/content/docs/01 Interview Experience/01 CGC Chemist_2022/02 On-site Interview/53_review_onsite_interview.md

 I think I would get the position.
 1) working experience in federal crown cooperation (AECL); 2) versatile skills more than any other chemists.

-## Questions for digging out from my answers
+## Questions they asked for digging out from my answers
 1) Did you share the performance matrix with technologists?
 2)

-## Technical questions asked onsite
+## Technical questions they asked onsite

 1) Good lab practices:
 Q: two strategies to prevent errors in analysis.